Skip to content

 → Store failed data for retry

-2. Rate limiting: Add Wait nodes between bulk operations:
+2. Rate limiting: Don’t hammer the APIs.
+Add Wait nodes between bulk operations:

 • Wait 1 second between API calls when processing many items

-3. Data validation: Use IF nodes to validate data before API calls:
+3. Data validation: Check your data before sending it.
+Use IF nodes to validate:

-4. Workflow organization: Use Sticky Note nodes to document:
+4. Workflow organization: Future you will thank present you.
+Use Sticky Note nodes to document:

 • Workflow purpose and triggers